takeshi-pumas/catkin_extras/README.md

 $  roslaunch hsrb_wrs_gazebo_launch

-then hit tab for autocomplete you shoudl be able to launch
+then hit tab for autocomplete you should be able to launch

 or just
 $ roslaunch hsrb_wrs_gazebo_launch wrs_practice0_easy_tmc.launch